 Final verdict: Consensus vs Jan

 Both Consensus and Jan are strong tools in the productivity space, but they serve different needs.
 Consensus stands out for only peer-reviewed sources, making it ideal for researchers.
-Jan differentiates with complete privacy, which benefits users focused on privacy-conscious users wanting a simple local ai chat app.
+Jan is best at complete privacy — particularly for teams focused on privacy-conscious users wanting a simple local ai chat app.

-With a 0.1-point rating advantage and 560 reviews, Consensus has the edge in user satisfaction.
+With a 0.1-point rating advantage, Consensus has the edge in user satisfaction.
 The best approach is to try Consensus's free tier and Jan's free tier to see which fits your specific workflow.

 Related comparisons